 On the other hand, if they say something like: “The people where we just moved from are wonderful.
 We were friends with all of our neighbors.
 It was the nicest group of people we have ever lived around.”
 Then Jimmy says, “That’s what the people are like around here also.”

-As it turns out, Jimmy knows something about human nature that many people fail to recognize.
+As it turns out, Jimmy has a very practical sense of wisdom about human nature that many people fail to recognize.
 He understands that life is about perspective and attitude.
 We are the ones who decide what to make out of our circumstances.
 In other words, we bring it with us wherever we go.

 If we have a good attitude about the people around us, that’s what we project.
 If we have a bad attitude, then that’s what we project.
 Whatever we project will be reflected back on us by our environment.
 To a huge degree, we live in a world of our own making.